 When we analyze a photograph before and after a shot, we always ask ourselves these questions.

 - How will we transmit our message through the photograph?
-It's the photographic language.
-We will use a photographic language.
+This is the photographic language.

 - What is the message we are going to convey to the viewer?
 This is the subjective background of photography.
 This is the interpretation we make of nature.

-We always use this grid of photographic analysis for our artistic photographs.
+We always use this photographic analysis checklist for our artistic photographs.
 It is a simple and very effective method.
-The difficulty is to remember the whole photographic language.
+The difficulty is to remember the entire photographic language.
 This is a complex area that is difficult to grasp.

-But the advantage of this grid of analysis is that it works in our areas of predilection whether for landscape photography, animal or underwater.
-A photographer must learn how to make his photographic scales as he learns to use words to construct sentences.
+But the advantage of this grid of analysis is that it works in our areas of partiality whether for landscape, animal, or underwater photography.

-The semiology of photography is essential to understand and to master to make interesting photos.
-By taking the time to analyze photos, a photographer develops abilities to better capture a scene.
-He can easily make sense for his shots.
+The semiology of photography is essential to understand and to master interesting photos.
+By taking the time to analyze images, a photographer develops abilities for capture a scene adeptly.
+He can easily provide purpose to his shots.

-Before creating a nature photograph, a photographer must always ask himself why he is going to do this act of creation.
+Before creating a nature photograph, a photographer must always ask himself what is motivating the act of creation.
 Moreover, he must ask himself what tools and what elements he will implement.
 He must learn to develop and enrich his photographic vocabulary.